mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA

-To unleash the potential of constructed multimodal KGs, we further introduce a dual-stage retrieval framework inspired by human cognitive processes.
+To fully leverage the constructed multimodal KGs, we further introduce a dual-stage retrieval framework inspired by human cognitive processes.
 When encountering unfamiliar multimodal queries, humans typically: (1) filter relevant supporting evidence from vast external multimodal sources, then (2) analyze and organize the extracted information into coherent structures for reasoning~\cite{zhu2025knowledge}.
-Our framework accordingly implements a coarse-grained vector similarity search followed by fine-grained graph retrieval.
+Our framework accordingly implements coarse-grained document retrieval followed by multi-granularity graph retrieval.